urbit/developers.urbit.org/content/reference/hoon/basic.md

 desired type then the program compiles; otherwise the compile fails with a `nest-fail` crash.

-(For an introduction on how to use Hoon's type system, see Chapter 2 of the Hoon tutorial.)
+(For an introduction on how to use Hoon's type system, see [Chapter 4](/guides/core/hoon-school/E-types) of the Hoon tutorial.)

 In this document we discuss the recursive data structure Hoon uses for type inference.
 Because the Hoon compiler is written in Hoon this structure is